 Categorization of Clients – MiFID recognizes three types of clients: eligible counterparties, professional clients, and retail clients, each requiring a different level of protection.

 Order Processing and Transparency – To ensure the best execution practice and safeguard clients with respect to order prioritization and aggregation, MiFID requires that certain information is recorded when accepting client orders.
 To secure post-trade transparency market participants must report the price, value, and time of all trades in listed shares, including those which are not executed on a regulated market.

 The European Market Infrastructure Regulation (EMIR) applies to activities involving derivatives trading.
 To reduce risk and achieve higher market transparency, EMIR imposes certain requirements such as reporting of all derivative contacts, mandatory centralized clearing of standardized OTC derivatives, risk mitigation techniques for non-centrally cleared OTC derivative transactions (timely confirmation of transactions, daily valuation, portfolio reconciliation, dispute resolution, portfolio compression), and enhanced collateral requirements.

 EMIR reporting requires that all OTC contracts are reported to trade repositories by the following day.
 However, it also requires all trade repositories to reject all trade reports without a Legal Entity Identifier or LEI, regardless of the origin of market participants (EU or non-EU), evidencing the important role LEI codes play in modern financial systems.

 As MiFID was created before EMIR, there are certain conflicting areas with EMIR’s derivatives trading and reporting obligations.
-For example, MiFID II requires market participants to use BICs (Business Identifier Codes) and other recognized and standardized counterparty IDs, which is not compliant with EMIR, which requires the use of LEIs.
+For example, MiFID II requires market participants to use BICs (Business Identifier Codes) and other recognized and standardized counterparty IDs, which are not compliant with EMIR, which require the use of LEIs.

 US Securities Regulatory Framework